uswds/uswds-site/_drafts/introducing-fractal.md

-1. **It uses or supports many of the technologies that we use already** (or intend to use in the future), such as [Node.js][] (the JavaScript environment in which we write, build, and publish our code) and [Nunjucks] templates --- which are in turn compatible with a number other template languages, including [Jinja2] for Python and [Twig], the PHP templating engine [used by Drupal][Drupal twig].
+1. **It uses or supports many of the technologies that we use already** (or intend to use in the future), such as [Node.js][] (the JavaScript environment in which we write, build, and publish our code) and [Nunjucks] templates --- which, in turn, are compatible with a number other template languages, including [Jinja2] for Python and [Twig], the PHP templating engine [used by Drupal][Drupal twig].